The Making of the English Landscape: 2. The English Settlement

-Many English villages were given their shape in this period, and almost all are described in some detail in the eleventh century Domesday Book.
-Hoskins identifies three major types of village: those around a green or central square, as at Finchingfield in Essex; those along a single street, like Henley in Arden in Warwickshire; and those consisting of apparently haphazardly scattered dwellings, like Middle Barton near Hoskins's home in Oxfordshire.
+Many English villages were given their shape in this period, and almost all are described in some detail in the 11th-century Domesday Book.
+Hoskins identifies three major types of village: those around a green or central square, as at Finchingfield in Essex; those along a single street, like Henley in Arden in Warwickshire; and those consisting of apparently haphazardly scattered dwellings, like Middle Barton near Hoskins' home in Oxfordshire.

 3. The Colonization of Mediaeval England

-This chapter looks at the mediaeval landscape from the Domesday Book onwards, with the section 'The Landscape in 1086'.
+This chapter looks at the mediaeval landscape from the Domesday Book onwards, with the section "The Landscape in 1086".
 The country had almost every village that exists today; a typical one, Hoskins writes, had a small watermill and a church without a spire.

-In 'The Clearing of the Woodlands', Hoskins argues that before the 15th century England must have looked like one great forest, but most of the woods were cleared for arable or pasture in the 12th and 13th centuries.
+In "The Clearing of the Woodlands", Hoskins argues that before the 15th century England must have looked like one great forest, but most of the woods were cleared for arable or pasture in the 12th and 13th centuries.
 Under Henry II perhaps a third of the country was royal forest.

-Hoskins begins the section on 'Marsh, Fen, and Moor' with the words "There are certain sheets of the one-inch Ordnance Survey maps which one can sit down and read like a book for an hour on end, with growing pleasure and imaginative excitement".
+Hoskins begins the section on "Marsh, Fen, and Moor" with the words "There are certain sheets of the one-inch Ordnance Survey maps which one can sit down and read like a book for an hour on end, with growing pleasure and imaginative excitement".
 One such section is of The Wash, rich in mediaeval detail.
 Marshes such as those in Lincolnshire, Norfolk and the Pevensey Levels were reclaimed at this time, whole communities working together, often under the Danelaw.

-'Buildings in the landscape' briefly describes abbeys, churches, mills, bridges and castles built to serve the growing population, which just before the Black Death had tripled since Domesday.
+"Buildings in the landscape" briefly describes abbeys, churches, mills, bridges and castles built to serve the growing population, which just before the Black Death had tripled since Domesday.